Used (2022) Genesis GV60 Sport 318 HP | Good price

 Expensive

-Are you thinking of buying a used SUV?
-Then the Genesis GV60 is a great option.
-AutoUncle present 90 options gathered from different dealership websites and online marketplaces.
+Are you considering buying a used SUV?
+Then the Genesis GV60 is a good decision.
+AutoUncle showcases a total of 73 cars, each one sourced from an online marketplace or dealership website.

-When assessing the price tags of second-hand Genesis GV60 cars, it is crucial that you only compare with the deals of cars with the same engine and equipment.
-Otherwise, you might reach a wrong decision on which car to buy.
+When reviewing the price points of used Genesis GV60 cars, it is crucial only comparing the sale prices of cars with the same engine and equipment.
+If not, you may reach a wrong decision on which car to purchase.

-The sole fuel type for the Genesis GV60 is el.
-There are currently ninety cars available at an average price of £52,280.
+The Genesis GV60 is available with just one fuel type, el.
+There are currently seventy-three cars available at an average price of £27,560.

 A significant array of advantages is related to choosing a used electric car.
-Benefits such as:
+Such as:

 Performance and technology: Various recent models of electric vehicles are known for their impressive capabilities and forefront technology.
-Cars that are a few years old still have the potential to offer a technologically advanced driving experience.
+Even models that are a few years old can deliver a high-tech experience behind the wheel.

-Government incentives: Though it's lesser compared to new electric vehicles, used electric cars might still qualify for government subsidies, such as a reduction in road tax and permission to access low-pollution areas.
+Government incentives: Though it's lesser compared to new electric vehicles, used electric cars might still qualify for government subsidies, for instance, decreased road tax and the ability to enter low-emission districts.

 The Genesis GV60 faces stiff competition within its segment.

-The Nissan Qashqai is a great alternative to the Genesis GV60.
-With an average sale price of £16,400 you can currently find 10,964 of these cars available for sale on AutoUncle.
+The Nissan Qashqai is a top choice when looking for an alternative to the Genesis GV60.
+You'll currently find an inventory of 6,484 of these cars available for sale on AutoUncle, with an average sale price of £6,484.

-The Kia Sportage is another popular choice in this segment, with 7,280 cars for sale and an average price of £19,998.
-The VW Tiguan is the third best alternative.
-There are currently 6,180 of this car for sale in the UK with an average sales price of £22,197.
+The Kia Sportage is a strong option in this segment, with 5,923 cars currently for sale on AutoUncle and an average price of £22,000.
+Another good choice for an alternative car is the VW Tiguan with 5,110 cars for sale for the average price of £24,999.